explaingit

 USE CASE 3

-Process scanned images and handwritten documents locally without sending them to external services.
+Process sensitive internal documents locally without sending data to any external service.

 USE CASE 4